Model Based Reinforcement Learning with Non-Gaussian Environment Dynamics and its Application to Portfolio Optimization: Model Framework

 \subsection{Policy Optimization}

-The actor-critic(AC) bridges the gap between value function approximation and policy gradient optimization for RL.
-It has been used for trading a large amount of stocks~\cite{xiong2018practical}.
-As a typical example of AC algorithms, the Deep deterministic policy gradient (DDPG) algorithm (Lillicrap et al. (2015)~\cite{lillicrap2015continuous}) shows great potential in stock trading problem and achieve some good results~\cite{emami2016deep,azhikodan2019stock}.
-However, it suffers from over sensitive to hyper-parameters.
-Tuomas Haarnoja proposed soft actor-critic (SAC) Algorithm~\cite{haarnoja2018soft} to solve the problem by employing entropy as the regularization term.
+Among the two main RL branches(Q-learning and policy-gradient), a lot of research has been studied to utilize the advantages of both.
+The actor-critic(AC) has been used for trading a large amount of stocks~\cite{xiong2018practical}.
+As a typical example of AC algorithms, the Deep deterministic policy gradient (DDPG) algorithm (Lillicrap et al. (2015)~\cite{lillicrap2015continuous}) shows great potential in stock trading problems and achieves some good results~\cite{emami2016deep,azhikodan2019stock}.
+However, it suffers from excessive sensitivity to hyper-parameters.
+Tuomas Haarnoja proposed a soft actor-critic (SAC) Algorithm~\cite{haarnoja2018soft} to solve the problem by employing entropy as the regularization term.

 For random variable $x$ with probability density $p$, the entropy $H$ of $x$ can be defined as:

 Considering discount factor $\gamma$, the entropy term is added to the expected reward, then the soft value function (soft Q function) becomes: